Table of contents

 Here's the entire component again, with added comments:

-import { useUpdateMyPresence, useOthers } from '@liveblocks/react'
+import { useUpdateMyPresence, useOthers } from '../liveblocks.config'

-import Cursor from './Cursor.js'
+import Cursor from './Cursor'

 export default function CursorPresence ({ children }) {